 Physical risk modelling is split between chronic and acute risk.
-Chronic risk macro-economic impacts are calculated with the damage function developed by Kalkuhl and Wenz (2020), used to quantify the effect of a change in climate-related variables (temperature) on economic output.
+Chronic risk macro-economic impacts are calculated with a new damage function developed by Kotz et al. (2024) used to quantify the effect of a change in climate-related variables (temperature) on economic output.
 This approach has several advantages, including its easy implementation for a large range of countries, but it is still an area of research and most likely does not capture the full extent of climate change yet.
-The modelling approach has not changed compared to the previous phase; hence additional impacts derive from updated temperature paths.
+The new damage function has been calibrated using the newest state-of-the-art climate datasets and models.
+Both climate data and economic data were used on a highly granular (sub-national) level for a period spanning between 1979 and 2019.
+In contrast to the previous damage function, the new one encompasses the effects of climate change extending beyond increases in mean temperature.
+The variables included in the model are average annual temperature, daily temperature variability, total annual precipitation, number of wet days, and extreme daily rainfall.